anuramat/cfg/README.md

 # anuramat/cfg

-> [!WARNING] backup your config before proceeding
->
-> this will overwrite your stuff
+Backup your config before proceeding, this will overwrite your stuff.

 ## Fresh install